moishinetzer/little-emperors/README.md

 }
 ```

-When prisma generates the initial data it seeds the database.
-The beauty of it running a ts script is that the file can be run manually and after you will look at it you will see it is implemented with flexibility in mind so that seeding new/more data is easily possible when needed.
+When Prisma generates the initial data it seeds the database.
+The beauty of running a ts script is that the file can be run manually and after you look at it you will see it is implemented with flexibility in mind so that seeding new/more data is easily possible when needed.

-For future of course it would be easier to implement full CRUD into this app, however I believe this was out of scope of the requested task.
+For the future of course it would be easier to implement full CRUD into this app, however, I believe this was out of the scope of the requested task.

 ## Fin